terrancehah/whole-ios/docs/app-flow.md

 - **Onboarding Data Saving**
   - User profile and preferences are saved to Supabase using `insertUserProfile` and `insertUserPreferences` for new users.
 All IDs are passed as `UUID`.
-  - If the user is not authenticated, onboarding will first create a Supabase Auth account using a randomly generated email and password.
+  - If the user is not authenticated, onboarding will first create a Supabase Auth anonymous account using the built-in anonymous sign-in (no fake email/password is generated).
   - Robust error handling ensures onboarding only completes if both inserts succeed.
   - All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema and using UUIDs for all identifiers.

 - **Onboarding Data Binding:**
-  - All onboarding steps (category selection, name, goals, notification preferences, etc.) now save data directly to the backend using the currently authenticated user's UUID and email (from Supabase Auth).
+  - All onboarding steps (category selection, name, goals, notification preferences, etc.) now save data directly to the backend using the currently authenticated user's UUID (from Supabase Auth).
+For anonymous users, the email may be nil.
   - This ensures all onboarding data is always tied to the correct backend account (anonymous or real), supporting seamless upgrade and backend sync.

-- **Onboarding Completion Persistence**
-  - The app now uses a persistent flag (`didCompleteOnboarding` via `@AppStorage`) to track onboarding completion.
-  - On first launch, users see the onboarding flow.
-After completion, the main interface is shown on subsequent launches.
-  - The onboarding flow is managed by `OnboardingView` and `OnboardingViewModel`, with an `onCompletion` closure to update the persistent flag.

 - **Paywall Screen**
   - Purpose: Encourage subscription while offering a free trial or limited access.